 They might, once a quarter – or even once a year – bundle a load of receipts, bills and invoices and pass this to their accountant, who comes back a few weeks later and tells them whether they’ve made a profit or a loss.

 Some owners have a rough idea of how their business is fairing financially, but can’t tell you on a week to week basis what money they have, what they owe and what they are owed.
 This leaves them in danger of some nasty shocks – how accurately can you gauge business success on gut instinct alone?
+These owners could use procurement or expense management software to consistently track their cash flow, but they do not.

 Ultimately, a good business of any size will have regularly produced management financial accounts – which gives the stakeholder (and any interested 3rd parties – such as vendors and distributors who you are requesting a line of credit from) the ability to gauge where their business is financially at any time.

-Creating weekly financial report
+Creating a weekly financial report

 But one very useful technique I teach IT business owners is to start the production of a weekly financial report.